2-Verma modules and the Khovanov-Rozansky link homologies: Link homology

 \subsection{$H(b)$ is isomorphic to the Khovanov-Rozansky HOMFLY-PT link homology}

-We now show that our link homology is equivalent to the HOMFLY-PT link homology by Khovanov and Rozansky~\cite{KR2,Kh} by proving that $H(L)$ is isomorphic with Rasmussen's version of HOMFLY-PT homology in~\cite{rasmussen}.
+We now show that our link homology is equivalent to the HOMFLY-PT link homology by Khovanov and Rozansky~\cite{KR2,Kh}, by proving that $H(b)$ is isomorphic to Rasmussen's version of HOMFLY-PT homology in~\cite{rasmussen}.

-\begin{thm} For every braid $b$ the homology $H(b)$ is isomorphic with Khovanov-Rozansky HOMFLY-PT link homology $\HKR(b)$. \end{thm}
+\begin{thm} For every braid $b$ the homology, $H(b)$ is isomorphic to Khovanov-Rozansky HOMFLY-PT link homology $\HKR(b)$, after regrading. \end{thm}

 The theorem above gives us an equivalence in a weak sense.
 We conjecture the equivalence is in fact stronger, in the following sense.
-The Soergel category $\mathcal{SC}_n$ from~\cite{EK} acts on $\tM^{\p}(\beta)$, in particular, on its $( (\beta-1)^n, (1)^n )$-weight space (this action goes through the categorified $q$-Schur algebra $\mathcal{S}(n,n)$ (see~\cite[\S6]{MSV2}), which also acts on $\tM^{\p}(\beta)$, as explained at the end of~\S\ref{ssec:ptwoverma}).
-Composing with the operation of closing the braid on the top with the correct sequence of $\E_i$'s, following the pattern in~\eqref{eq:closingbraid}, gives a functor $\Phi$ from $\mathcal{SC}_n$ to the category $Ab_{q,\lambda}$ of bigraded abelian groups (after forgeting the parity).
-Notice that the same pattern, but with $\F_i$'s, has to be used on the bottom of the diagram to create the weight on which $\mathcal{SC}_n$ acts.
+The Soergel category $\mathcal{SC}_n$ from~\cite{EK} acts on $\tM^{\p}(\beta)$, in particular, on its $( (\beta-1)^n, (1)^n )$-weight space (this action goes through the categorified $q$-Schur algebra $\mathcal{S}(n,n)$, see~\cite[\S6]{MSV2}, which also acts on $\tM^{\p}(\beta)$, as explained at the start of~\cref{sec:cat}.
+Composing with the operation of closing the braid on the top with the correct sequence of $\E_i$'s, following the pattern in~\cref{eq:closingbraid}, gives a functor $\Phi$ from $\mathcal{SC}_n$ to the category $Ab_{h,q,\lambda}$ of triply-graded abelian groups.
+Note that the same pattern, but with $\F_i$'s, has to be used on the bottom of the diagram to create the weight on which $\mathcal{SC}_n$ acts.